 - Approximately one of every 26 Whatcom County children experienced homelessness for all or part of the 2015-2016 school year, and

-- this is an increase from one in 32 during the previous year
+- This is an increase from one in 32 during the previous year.

-Homeless families are sleeping in cars, out in the woods, or on the floors of friends, facing fears about how to keep their children safe and well fed.
+Families experiencing homelessness are sleeping in cars, out in the woods, or on the floors of friends, facing fears about how to keep their children safe and well fed.